Ladme/memdian/README.md

 ### How does it work

-`memthick` generates a mesh for every membrane leaflet with bins every 0.1 nm and then calculates average z-position of phosphate atoms in each bin from the simulation trajectory.
+`memthick` generates a mesh for every membrane leaflet with bins every 0.1 nm and then calculates average z-position of phosphate beads in each bin from the simulation trajectory.
 Membrane thickness is then calculated for each bin as the difference between the average z-position of phosphates in the upper-leaflet bin and the average z-position of phosphates in the corresponding lower-leaflet bin.

 ### Options